-Fees and costs in the Choice Heatmap are based on PDS data collected by SuperRatings as at 30 June 2021.
+15 Fees and costs in the Choice Heatmap are based on PDS data collected by SuperRatings as at 30 June 2021.
 Total fees and costs include administration fees, investment fees and indirect cost ratio.
-For products that are disclosing fees and costs under new RG 97 requirements, the Heatmap's 'administration fees' metrics uses 'administration fees and costs', and the Heatmap's 'total fees and costs' metrics uses the 'administration fees and costs'.
+For products that are disclosing fees and costs under new RG 97 requirements, the Heatmap's 'administration fees' metrics uses 'administration fees and costs', and the Heatmap's 'total fees and costs' metrics uses the 'administration fees and costs', and 'investment fees and costs'.

-Choice fee structures are varied and complex, and often include some form of tiering arrangement, rebate or cap, in addition to the fixed dollar and asset-based components found in the simpler MySuper offering.
+Choice fee structures are varied and complex, and often include some form of tiering arrangement16, rebate or cap, in addition to the fixed dollar and asset-based components found in the simpler MySuper offering.
 This makes fee comparisons more challenging to conduct, and difficult for members to understand.